Home > Analyses > Energy > Marathon Petroleum Corporation

 Analysis of the company’s bankruptcy risk

-Marathon Petroleum’s Altman Z-Score places it in the safe zone, indicating low bankruptcy risk and financial stability:
+Marathon Petroleum’s Altman Z-Score places it firmly in the safe zone, indicating a low probability of bankruptcy and solid financial stability:

 altman z score analysis